 It’s recommended that travellers who will need to carry medication with them visit their GP around 4-6 weeks before the trip to check whether their medication contains a controlled substance.

-And they should then check the website of the British Foreign and Commonwealth Office and possibly also with the relevant embassy.
+And they should then check the website of the FCDO and possibly also with the relevant embassy.

 All medicine and medical equipment must be carried in their original, correctly labelled packages and should be carried in hand luggage (although do double check this with your airline), along with a copy of the prescription.